Guess & Sketch: Language Model Guided Transpilation: Experimental Setup

 For verification, all test sets are cross-compiled to the ARMv8 and RISC-V architectures under the \verb|-O0| flag.
 System performance is measured by execution output match.
 We sample the top $100$ candidate guesses for a given full assembly file.

 \paragraph{System} We experiment with two different types of generative language models: a smaller transformer encoder-decoder model with a bidirectional encoder and autoregressive decoder based on the BART architecture~\citep{lewis2019bart}, and a larger transformer decoder-only models pre-trained on code~\citep{li2023starcoder,codellama}.
 The first model class is trained from scratch where the second is pretrained.
 All language models are trained on one NVIDIA RTX A6000 GPU.
 The encoder-decoder models are trained for 156 hours total and the pre-trained decoder-only models are fine-tuned for 240 hours total.
 Pre-trained models are fine-tuned with LoRA~\citep{hu2022lora}.
 Details of training are shown in Table~\ref{tab:training}.
-All resulting models are shared on Huggingface ~\footnote{https://huggingface.co/celinelee/bartlarge\_risctoarm\_cloze2048} ~\footnote{https://huggingface.co/celinelee/bartlarge\_armtorisc\_cloze2048}.
-The $\gamma$ value we use as the threshold for weak guesses is $0.9$.
+All resulting models are shared on Huggingface ~\footnote{https://huggingface.co/celinelee/bartlarge\_\{armtorisc/risctoarm\}\_cloze2048}.
+We use confidence threshold $\gamma=0.9$, although we found that it was not critical for accuracy.
+Additional $\gamma$ experiments are in Appendix~\ref{appendix:impl}.

 The symbolic solver is built with Rosette~\citep{rosette}, a programming language for synthesis and verification built on top of the Z3~\citep{z3} SMT solver.
+The input space is restricted to 16-bit bitvectors, consistent with the register sizes of the ARMv8 and RISC-V architectures used.